 Negative signals have been accumulating rapidly.
 Consider first that over the past few days we have learned that GDP growth in both the U.K. and Germany turned negative.
 This is not encouraging.
 And of course this occurred against the backdrop of an apparently escalating trade war.

 The yield curve inversion is alarming, but that alarm is further exacerbated by the fact the trade war between the U.S. and China seems to be far from over.
 Taken together, the recession signal seems to have turned into a giant neon warning sign.

 These economic indicators will continue to develop, and it’s safe to assume they will result in plenty of uncertainty in the markets.

 The average length of time between an inversion like this and the last 5 recessions is 22 months, according to data at Credit Suisse going back to 1978.
 This could mean the market is on borrowed time.

 But you don’t have to let a volatile market hit your retirement the way it did so many people in our last recession.
 You can start taking action now to protect your savings.

 Having a diversified portfolio with assets known for their protection during uncertain times is a strategic way to protect your retirement.
-Holding physical assets such as gold and silver can help to protect your retirement savings as the markets move from “party” to “hangover”.recession, trade war, yield curve
+Holding physical assets such as gold and silver can help to protect your retirement savings as the markets move from “party” to “hangover”.Featured, recession, trade war, yield curve